Overview

 Principles of fluid and electrolyte balancing include the following:

-• Total body water (TBW) equals intracellular fluid (ICF) plus extracellular fluid (ECF)
+Total body water equals intracellular fluid (ICF) plus extracellular fluid (ECF)

 Body water composition

-The percentage of the body composed of water is higher for a term neonate than it is for an adult, with a newborn being 75% water (40% ECF, 35% ICF) and an adult being 60% water (20% ECF, 40% ICF).
-Term newborns usually lose 5-10% of their weight in the first week of life, almost all of which is water loss.
+Total body water percentages based on the body weight is higher for a term neonate than it is for an adult.
+A term newborn has a 75% water as a body weight (40% ECF, 35% ICF) and an adult has about 60% water as a body weight (20% ECF, 40% ICF).
+Term newborns usually lose 5-10% of their birth weight in the first week of life, almost all of which is a free water loss.

 Insensible water loss